tamyrds/tamyrds/README.md

 💻 Hi, I`m currently working with QA area.
-I have experience with frontend using Cypress and mobile using appium.
+I have experience with frontend using Cypress, mobile using appium and backend API rest

 ##